chrismbah/strapi-devblog-readme/README.md

 ## 4. Post Submission
 The **`handleSubmit`** function handles the process of submitting the form:

-- **Step 1**: Create a slug from the post title using `slugify(title)`.
+- Create a slug from the post title using `slugify(title)`.
 A slug is a URL-friendly version of the title (e.g., "My First Post" becomes "my-first-post").
-- **Step 2**: Send the post data (title, description, slug, and markdown content) to the server using the `createPost` function.
+- Send the post data (title, description, slug, and markdown content) to the server using the `createPost` function.
 The server responds with the post's ID.
-- **Step 3**: If a cover image was selected, upload it separately using the `uploadImage` function.
+- If a cover image was selected, upload it separately using the `uploadImage` function.
 This uploads the image and associates it with the post using the post's ID.
-- **Step 4**: Once the post is successfully created and the image is uploaded, the user is redirected to the blog post’s page (`/blogs/${postSlug}`), and a success message is displayed using **`toast.success()`**.
+- Once the post is successfully created and the image is uploaded, the user is redirected to the blog post’s page (`/blogs/${postSlug}`), and a success message is displayed using **`toast.success()`**.

 ## 5. Error Handling
 If something goes wrong during the submission (e.g., network error or invalid data):